MonashDeepNeuron/HPP/content/part2/tasks/condexpr.md

 ### Task 7.1 : Scope

 One important concept in programming is the idea of scope.
 In C++, scope is very important as it can have an important impact on the design, performance in the safety of a program.
 Currently we have been running a program purely in the scope of the `main()` function.
 What denotes a scope in C++ is a pair of braces `{}`.
 Anything introduced within the braces is now in a new scope separate from the outside program.
-Variables from outside the new scope can be captured but anything created in a new scope is dropped at the end of the scope.
+Objects from outside the new scope can be captured but anything created in a new scope is dropped at the end of the scope.

 ```cxx
 #include <iostream>